cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 Her brother had told her that what "they" want, by which he meant mostly the secret services, is that we communicate less with each other, more cautiously or even not at all anymore.
 What we want, however, he said, is that we can communicate freely as much as we want.

-Marlene: "I program a bit, keep my computer free from intruders and I'm trying to find out which computers are in a certain computer network and what they do.
+Marlene: "I program a bit, keep my computer free from intruders, and I'm trying to find out which computers are in a specific computer network and what they do.
 And maybe how I get in there."

 Achmed: "Sounds exciting.